-MANUFACTURING PROCESS : The manufacturing process of any material decides the various factors of the material like its stability, reliability, cost, shape, size and many such other factors.
+Any material’s manufacturing process depends on its stability, reliability, Cost, shape, size, and many other factors.
 The same is true for the antithetic forms of sane.

-The manufactured sand is prepared with the international technology which is controlled by the manufacturing process through the imported machines while the natural river sand is not manufactured specially.
+The manufactured sand is prepared with international technology controlled by the manufacturing process through the imported machines, while the natural river sand is natural.

-The natural river sand has no sort of controlled manufacturing process because it is obtained by the by-product of the stone crusher.
+The natural river sand has no controlled manufacturing process because the by-product of the stone crusher obtains it.

-Getting ACTUAL ESTIMATION done for House Construction by Architects..?
+Getting ACTUAL ESTIMATION done for House Construction by Bangalore Architects?

-The estimation of the residential house calculated in quantities like earthwork, blocks, brickwork in the plinth, flooring, painting, superstructure, plastering, bricks, foundation concrete, fittings and many other such things are comprised in the estimation process of the house.
-Generally one uses abbreviations for quantities measured like.
+The residential home estimation is calculated in quantities like earthwork, blocks, brickwork in the plinth, flooring, painting, superstructure, plastering, bricks, foundation concrete, fittings, and many other things are comprised in the estimation process of the home.

 HOUSE ESTIMATION can be Done by below Methods..!